Red Shrimp: Low-level

 After the Nassau Agreement at the end of 1962, Britain's primary nuclear deterrent was to switch to the Royal Navy and the submarine-launched Polaris missile.
-A combination of this change of role, and the increasing effectiveness of Soviet anti-aircraft missiles at high altitude, led to the V-bomber force being re-tasked from a high-level attack to a high-low-high profile with a low-level approach.
+A combination of this change of emphasis in the nuclear triad, and the increasing effectiveness of Soviet anti-aircraft missiles at high altitude, led to the V-bomber force being re-tasked from a high-level attack to a high-low-high profile with a low-level approach.
+V-bomber crews had trained to evade the earlier SA-1 Guild and SA-2 Guideline missiles centred around Moscow by jamming and using Green Satin and NBS to weave their headings often enough to prevent a successful firing lock-on.

+By 1963 the Soviet SA-3 Goa missile was now in service, with its Low Blow radar.
+This could also be countered by Red Shrimp.
+SA-3 though was mobile and deployed in large enough numbers that it could be placed on the border, and around other targets than Moscow.
+This meant that a successful attack against an SA-3 defence would have to be carried out below its effective height.
+That meant attack profiles below 500 feet, and even lower over hills.

 The B.1 aircraft were re-tasked from Spring 1963, the B.2s from 1964.
 Visible evidence for this was Mod.1877, repainting from anti-flash white to a two-colour camouflage scheme.

-The Soviet SA-3 Goa missile was now in service, with its Low Blow radar.
-This could also be countered by Red Shrimp.
 Despite the change in role, there was no change in the Vulcan ECM fit.
 There was little development of this for the next twenty years and it became increasingly less effective.
 Situational awareness of the threat was reasonable, but ability to counter it was reduced.
 Most obviously, the Red Shrimp jammers were mounted on the underside, facing downwards.
 At low level, they were masked by the same terrain which the aircraft was using to shield itself and so the area over which they could radiate became inconsequentially small.
 One important advance which was installed was a terrain-following radar (TFR), with a small thimble radome added to the nose, from 1966.